om-raheja/om-raheja.github.io/blog/on-marketing.md

 One of my friends switched to OnePrep because the UI was easier on the eyes and felt less convoluted.
 I plan to design an interface using Google Slides to figure out what he actually wants and is usable to him.

-plans for refinement:
-- too complicated to figure out what i gotta pick to study
-    - adaptive practice
-- notice it is hard to stay motivated
-    - SAT game

 #### Putting it all together

 Marketing is a multi step process.
 But more important than anything else, it means refining when other people think your product is a joke.
 And constant validation.

 I've done it wrong too: when I made the "Ask AI" feature, I didn't realize that the rationale was typically enough for most people.
 The feature took up space without being used too much.
 And I had already coded a question similarity finder, thought process generator, and other cognitive tools...

 Are those useful features?
 Yes.
 But they weren't worth the effort at this point in time.
 That's what we need to solve right now.
+Its more important to code features like adaptive practice or gamification to keep the studying process as easy and simple as possible.

 Tags: marketing, plan